MonashBioinformaticsPlatform/polyApipe/README.md

 polyApipe/polyApipe.py
 ```

-Install the R part in R:
+Install the R part in R. weitrix development happens in step with polyApipe, so install it from git as well.

 ```
 BiocManager::install("pfh/weitrix")